Intoxicated substitute teacher causes 'soft lockdown' at Blissfield Middle School

 The individual was immediately removed by law enforcement and will not return to BCS.

-Riley says that the individual did not pose a threat to students or staff members.
+The individual did not pose a threat to students or staff members, according to Riley.
 "I apologize for this incident.
 We always hold the safety of our students and staff in the highest regard."

 The substitute teacher was not identified and it was not disclosed if they will face any charges from the incident.